sveltia/sveltia-cms/README.md

 ### Better widgets

+- List
+  - Supports previewing variable types without having to register a preview template[^42].
+- Object
+  - Supports [variable types](https://decapcms.org/docs/variable-type-widgets/) just like the List widget.
+This allows you to have dependent fields in a collection[^30].
+  - Optional Object fields (`required: false`) can be manually added or removed.
+If unadded or removed, the required subfields won’t trigger validation errors[^16].
+- Relation
+  - Field options are displayed with no additional API requests[^14].
+The `options_length` property is therefore ignored.
+- String
-- The String widget supports the `type` property that accepts `url` or `email` as a value, which will validate the value as a URL or email.
+  - Supports the `type` property that accepts `url` or `email` as a value, which will validate the value as a URL or email.
-- The String widget supports the `prefix` and `suffix` string properties, which automatically prepend and/or append the developer-defined value to the user-input value.
+  - Supports the `prefix` and `suffix` string properties, which automatically prepend and/or append the developer-defined value to the user-input value.
-- The Boolean, Number and String widgets support the `before_input` and `after_input` string properties, which allow developers to display custom labels before and/or after the input UI[^28].
+- Boolean, Number and String
+  - Supports the `before_input` and `after_input` string properties, which allow developers to display custom labels before and/or after the input UI[^28].
 Markdown is supported in the value.
-- Relation field options are displayed with no additional API requests[^14].
-The `options_length` property is therefore ignored.
+- List and Object
-- The `summary` for the List and Object widgets is displayed correctly when it refers to a Relation field[^36].
+  - The `summary` is displayed correctly when it refers to a Relation field[^36].
+- File and Image
   - Provides a reimagined all-in-one asset selection dialog for File and Image fields.
     - [Collection-specific assets](#use-a-custom-media-folder-for-a-collection) will be listed first for easy selection, while all assets can also be displayed in a separate tab[^19].
     - New assets can be uploaded by dragging & dropping them into the dialog[^20].
-  - A file/image URL can also be entered in the dialog.
+    - A URL can also be entered in the dialog.
     - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert free stock photos[^8].
-- The Object widget supports [variable types](https://decapcms.org/docs/variable-type-widgets/) just like the List widget.
-This allows you to have dependent fields in a collection[^30].
-- Optional Object fields (`widget: object` with `required: false`) can be manually added or removed.
-If unadded or removed, the required subfields won’t trigger validation errors[^16].
+- New widgets
   - In addition to [generating UUIDs for entry slugs](#use-a-random-id-for-an-entry-slug), Sveltia CMS also supports the proposed `uuid` widget with the following properties[^12]:
     - `prefix`: A string to be prepended to the value.
 Default: an empty string.
     - `use_b32_encoding`: Whether to encode the value with Base32.
 Default: `false`.
     - `read_only`: Whether to make the field read-only.
 Default: `true`.
   - The experimental `compute` widget allows to reference the value of other fields in the same collection, similar to the `summary` property for the List and Object widgets.
 Use the `value` property to define the value template, e.g. `posts-{{fields.slug}}` ([example](https://github.com/sveltia/sveltia-cms/issues/111)).

 ### Better asset management

 - A completely new Asset Library, built separately from the image selection dialog, makes it easy to manage all of your files, including images, videos and documents.
   - Navigate between the global media folder and per-collection media folders[^6].
   - Preview image, audio, video, text and PDF files.
 Check your site’s [CSP](#set-up-content-security-policy) if the preview doesn’t work.
-  - Copy the public URL, file path or text/image data of a selected asset to clipboard.
+  - Copy the public URL, file path, text data or image data of a selected asset to clipboard.
   - Edit plaintext assets, including SVG images.
   - Replace existing assets.
   - Download one or more selected assets at once.